Optimization of inventory and capacity in large-scale assembly systems using extreme-value theory: Introduction

+\paragraph{\textbf{\emph{Summary of results.}}} In this paper, we study an assembly system with $N$ components, where the demand and the number of produced components are deterministic with some random perturbation, which is assumed to be normally distributed.
+Thus, the total delay for one component in steady state can be modeled by the all-time supremum of a Brownian motion.
+We model the system as a fork-join queue.
+We then use results from EVT to estimate the longest queue, and we minimize the total costs in the system using this approximation, cf.\ Theorems \ref{thm: order bounds indep}, \ref{thm: second order convergence process}, and \ref{thm: order bounds dep} for the most important results.

-This paper generates novel insights in fork-join queues.
-These insights lead to new analytical results for an important class of assembly systems.
+\paragraph{\textbf{\emph{New insights.}}}This paper generates new insights in fork-join queues that lead to new analytical results for an important class of assembly systems.
 This paper is the first to consider simultaneous optimization of inventory and capacity in a multi-component assembly system with dependent delays.
-Due to the dependencies in delays, evaluating such a system with fixed capacity and inventory is already a difficult problem, unless you resort to simulation.
+Due to the dependencies in delays, evaluating such a system with fixed capacity and inventory is already a difficult problem.
 We provide several asymptotically optimal expressions for capacity and inventory that are either in closed-form or can easily be computed numerically.
+Our results may help OEMs to optimally allocate budget to capacity and inventory, to cost-efficiently ensure timely deliveries to their customers.